-Objective: Spin the wheel and see which color jelly bean you get, but watch out because one of them is good while the other is a disaster.
+Objective: Spin the wheel and see which color jelly bean you get, but watch out because one of them is good while the other is disgusting.

-Results: Depending on your luck you could be enjoying tasty jelly beans or feel like throwing up (hint: that may be a real flavor)
+Results: Depending on your luck, you could be enjoying tasty candy or feel like throwing up (hint: you might get the vomit flavor).

 9. Say Anything

-Setup: You're not allowed to pause for more than a second or two when it's your turn to say a word.
-If you do, then players get punished by putting a piece of scotch tape on their face.
+Setup: Players are not allowed to pause for more than a second or two when it's their turn.
+If they do, then they get punished by putting a piece of scotch tape on their face.

 Finale: The winner is the person who's punished the least and has the least amount of tape on their face after a set amount of rounds.
-You could also be creative and pick out your own punishment for the loser/s to do.
+You could also be creative and pick out your own punishment for the loser/s.

 8. Cinnamon Challenge

-Objective: There really isn't any.
-You have to eat a spoonful of cinnamon to see if you can handle it (Spoiler Alert: You Can't).
+Objective: You have to eat a spoonful of cinnamon to see if you can handle it.
+(Spoiler alert: You can't.)